 Can my child move from G2 to G3 for a subject?

 Yes, subject-level progression is a core feature of Full SBB.
 Schools regularly assess student readiness and may offer subject-level changes based on consistent performance.
 If your child performs well in G2 Mathematics over one to two terms, the school may offer G3 Mathematics.
+Our Sec 2 Mathematics course helps students build the confidence and skills needed for a successful level-up.
 Work closely with teachers to understand the specific benchmarks and performance criteria your child needs to meet for progression.

 How do I explain Full SBB to my child?

 Explain that they will take different subjects at different difficulty levels based on their individual strengths, similar to how adults specialise in different areas.
 Emphasise that levels can change with effort and improvement, and that their form class will have friends from different subject levels learning together.
-The MOE interactive story is an excellent visual resource for explaining the system.
+The MOE Full SBB page is an excellent resource for understanding the system.

 Will universities accept the SEC certificate?